TYPO3/Surf/README.md

 If everything looks right, you can run the deployment:

-    $ ./flow surf:deploy MyDeployment
+    $ surf deploy MyDeployment

 ## Customization

-### Using rsync for deployment
+### Using git for deployment

-By default Surf use git and composer for deployment.
-But you can also use rsync, by adding the following configuration to your Application::
+By default Surf use rsync and composer for deployment.
+But you can also use git, by adding the following configuration to your Application::

-	$application->setOption('transferMethod', 'rsync');
+	$application->setOption('transferMethod', 'git');
-	$application->setOption('packageMethod', 'git');
+	$application->setOption('packageMethod', NULL);
 	$application->setOption('updateMethod', NULL);

 Using rsync can speed up your deployment and doesn't require composer and git on the production server.